-- 1. There shall be a multidisciplinary committee appointed by the Administrator to develop, implement and monitor direction for the Infection Control program based on services impacting the Infection Control process. - 2.
-The Medical Staff shall appoint a physician to serve as chairperson of the Infection Control Committee.
+- 1. There shall be a multidisciplinary committee appointed by Administration to develop, implement and monitor direction for the Infection Prevention and Control program based on services impacting the infection prevention and control process. - 2.
+The Medical Staff shall appoint a physician to serve as chairperson of the Infection Prevention and Control Committee.
 Additional physician members may be appointed. - 3.
-The Infection Control Committee shall meet at least every two months.
-Minutes of the meetings shall reflect the committee's actions in monitoring and directing the hospital's Infection Control program. - 4.
-The Infection Control Committee shall fulfill the following responsibilities: - a.
-Assist in the development and approval of all infection control policies and procedures within the facility; - b.
-Annually review and approve all infection control policies and procedures within the facility; - c.
-Direct all departments relative to the purchase of equipment and/or supplies used for disinfection, decontamination, sanitation and/or sterilization; - d.
-Annually review and approve all products used throughout the facility relative to disinfection, decontamination, sanitation and/or sterilization and approve all interim changes; - e.
-Annually review and approve the list of communicable diseases for which patients shall be isolated; - f.
-At each meeting review the results of the biological spore tests on all the facility's sterilizers; - g.
-Ensure that an antibiogram is prepared at least annually and compared to the previous one to identify trends; - h.
-Monitor any contractual services relative to infection control (e.g. waste management and laundry) to ensure compliance with all applicable regulations; and i.
-Review any special infection control studies conducted within the facility.
+The Infection Prevention and Control Committee shall meet at least quarterly.
+Minutes of the meetings shall reflect the Committee's actions in monitoring and directing the hospital's Infection Prevention and Control program. - 4.
+The Infection Prevention and Control Committee shall fulfill the following responsibilities: - a.
+Assist in the development and approval of all infection prevention and control policies and procedures within the facility; - b.
+Ensure that an antibiogram is prepared at least annually and compared to the previous one to identify trends; - c.
+Monitor any contractual services relative to infection prevention and control (e.g. waste management and laundry) to ensure compliance with all applicable regulations; and - d.
+Review any special infection prevention and control studies conducted within the facility; and - e.
+Provide oversight for disinfectants and sterilants.